-- DSL service enabled on your telephone line.
-To obtain this, you need to sign up with an DSL service provider. - One or more computers or laptops that you want to connect to the Internet.
-The X6v supports Macintosh, Linux, and Windows Vista, XP, 2000, Me and 98 operating systems.
-For wireless connection, the computer(s) must have built-in wireless capability or be equipped with a wireless adapter.
-The X6v supports 802.11b and 802.11g compatible adapters.
-For direct wired connection to the X6v's ETHERNET ports, the computer(s) must have an Ethernet port. - Additional Ethernet cables if you plan to connect more than one computer directly to the modem.
-The X6v supports up to four direct Ethernet connections. - If you want to use your X6v's Internet calling capabilities but your unit does not include Voice over the Internet (VoIP) service, you will need to sign up with a VoIP provider.
+- ADSL service enabled on your telephone line.
+To do this, you need to sign up with an ADSL service provider.
+Once this service is enabled, you should have an ADSL-enabled telephone wall jack to plug the X6 modem into.
+(Your service provider may refer to ADSL service as DSL service). - One or more computers or laptops that you want to connect to the Internet.
+The X6 supports Macintosh, Linux, and Windows 98/Me/2000/XP operating systems. - Any computer or laptop that you want to connect without wires to your network.
+These must be equipped with a wireless adapter or have built-in wireless capabilities.
+The X6 supports 802.11b and 802.11g compatible adapters. - Any computer that you want to physically connect to your X6 LAN port.
+The X6 has four LAN ports to which you can connect devices.
+A computer must have an Ethernet port to make these connections. - Additional Ethernet cables.
+If you plan to connect more than one computer directly to the modem, you will need additional Ethernet cables to make the connection.
+The modem supports up to four direct connections with its four LAN ports.